TheSinding/authentication-refresh-token/README.md

 This strategy adds refresh tokens to feathersjs authentication.

+### This is still new, so use with caution.

 ## Requirements

-Currently it only supports when it's used in conjunction with the "Local Strategy" aswell.
+Currently it only supports when it's used in conjunction with "Local Strategy" and "JWT"

 ## What it does